Send the link below via email or IMCopy

 Exercise 9.
 Role-plays

-3 kinds of techniques that must be always present to develop accuracy and fluency (form and function)
+3 kinds of techniques that must be always present to develop accuracy and fluency and thus, communicative competence.

 Meaning and form: how to focus on both

-What is accuracy and fluency, and how do they relate to a communicative classroom?
+What is accuracy, automaticity and fluency, and how do these terms relate to form and function (meaning)?

 Refers to a controlled practice activity which students can successfully carry out without necessarily understanding the language they are using: